-SECTION XXVII - LICENSE RENEWAL
+SECTION XXVII - License Renewal

-- a) All gaming licenses issued will expire annually commencing with the date of employment.
-Licensees must contact the Licensing Department for renewal at least 30-days before expiration. - b) As a part of the renewal, background investigations will be conducted for conformance of this Ordinance.
+- All gaming licenses issued will expire annually commencing with the date of employment.
+Licensees must contact the Licensing Department for renewal at least 30days before expiration. - As a part of the renewal, background investigations will be conducted for conformance of this Ordinance a) If, after the issuance of a gaming license, the Tribal Gaming Commission receives reliable information indicating that a key employee or primary management official is not eligible for employment, the Tribal Gaming Commission shall suspend such license and shall notify in writing the licensee of the suspension, proposed revocation, and the right to request a hearing.

-SECTION XXVIII - LICENSE SUSPENSION/REVOCATION
+SECTION XXVIII - License Suspension/Revocation